frzb/softduplex/README.md

 - One for the odd pages - the PDF document with the front pages: `./input/odd`
 - One for the even pages - the PDF documents with back pages: `./input/even`

-Softduplex waits until a PDF document with the front pages is stored in `./input/odd` and a PDF documents with the back pages is stored in  `./input/even` and than merges both to combined two-sided documents.
+Softduplex waits until a PDF document with the front pages is stored in `./input/odd` and it waits until a PDF documents with the back pages is stored in  `./input/even` than it merges both documents to a combined two-sided PDF document.

 Both input PDF documents are deleted after the merging into a two-sided PDF document.